kalibera/rchk/README.md

 of `install` and `ScalarLogical` is undefined, so this can happen.

 The tool looks for similar errors, not necessarily only those including `install`, even though such are most common.
-To check the `RGtk2` package, run
+To check the `RGtk2` package from CRAN, run

 ```
 maacheck src/main/R.bin.bc RGtk2.Rcheck/00_pkg_src/RGtk2/src/RGtk2.so.bc